danielscc/danielscc/README.md

 # About me
-I'm Daniel, Software Developer from Monterrey, México.
-Graduate from <a href="https://www.uanl.mx/en/uanl-at-a-glance/">U.A.N.L</a>.

-I like weightlifting, running, <a href="https://www.goodreads.com/review/list/176531508-daniel?shelf=read">books</a> and linux.
+Hey, I'm Daniel!
+A software dev based in Monterrey, México.
+Studied at <a href="https://www.uanl.mx/en/uanl-at-a-glance/">U.A.N.L</a>.
+Into weightlifting, books, and linux.

 ### Contact